mincer-ray/openfpga-GBA/timing.md

 The timing issue on `master` was initially concentrated in the GPU drawer/video path.
 A diagnostic timing exception probe showed that if internal `gba_gpu_drawer` paths were removed from the 6x single-cycle budget, the design essentially closed at slow 0C.
 That did not justify a timing exception by itself, because it did not prove the real sampling latency of those paths, but it did prove where the pressure was.

 The final solution did not use a false-path or multicycle exception.
-It closed timing with real HDL cleanup in the GPU drawer, a same-cycle duplicate CPU memory-response path, and a fitter seed change from `6` to `8`.
+It closed timing with real HDL cleanup in the GPU drawer, a ROM/PAK cache-response split in `gba_memorymux`, several targeted CPU critical-path cleanups, and the final fitter settings `PLACEMENT_EFFORT_MULTIPLIER 4.0` plus seed `8`.

 Final verified build result from `./scripts/build.sh`: